 The choice between clinical psychology and industrial-organizational really comes down to your goals and interests.
 Do you want to work in mental health or would you prefer a more business/research-oriented career?
 Without a doubt, clinical psych offers more job opportunities.

 I/O psych is predicted to grow a great deal in the next decade, but it is still a relatively small field.
 Clinical, on the other hand, is huge and there will always be a strong demand for mental health professionals.

 Start by checking into whether or not you can become licensed to provide mental health services in your state post-graduation and consider whether you plan to also pursue a doctorate degree before making the decision to pursue a master’s in clinical psychology.

-My personal advice – if your goal is to practice psychotherapy or work in mental health and you do not want to earn a doctorate degree, your best bet is to earn either a master’s in social work (MSW) or a master’s in counseling.
-Both options offer immediate routes to become a practicing therapist or counselor.
+If your goal is to practice psychotherapy or work in mental health and you don’t want to earn a doctorate degree, you might consider earning either a master’s in social work (MSW) or a master’s in counseling.
+Both options offer immediate routes to becoming a practicing therapist or counselor.

 If you are interested in doing research, working in organizational settings, or prefer not to work directly in mental health, then a master’s in I-O psychology or another applied field such as forensic psychology or health psychology might be a good choice.